Turkistan Islamic Party in Syria: Fall of the Assad regime

 At the same time the group uploaded a video with their leader, Abu Muhammed alongside their battalion, using the blue flag of the Turkistan Islamic Party, instead of the black flag the group had previously been using.
 TIP fighters entered the strategic port cities of Latakia and Tartus on 10 and 11 December.
-The TIP has promised that now that the Syrian Civil War is over, that they will focus on fighting the Chinese government.
+The TIP promised that now that the Syrian civil war was over, that they would focus on fighting the Chinese government.

 At the event on 29 January 2025 declaring the victory of the Syrian revolution, most factions of the armed opposition including the Turkistan Islamic Party in Syria announced their dissolution and were incorporated into the newly formed Ministry of Defense.
 Fighters from the Turkistan Islamic Party participated in the 2025 massacres of Syrian Alawites.
 According to Reuters, TIP carried out many of the attacks.

-In early 2025, the United States government demanded that TIP and other foreign militias should be removed from Syria, but the Syrian transitional government stalled and argued that foreign fighters had to be treated with respect due to their role in overthrowing Assad.
-Finally, US President's envoy has given its blessing to a plan by Syria's new leadership to incorporate thousands of foreign jihadist former rebel fighters into the Syrian army.
-On 18 May, the Syrian branch was TIP was integrated into Syrian Army's 84th Division, a newly created unit which was largely recruited from foreign volunteers.
+In early 2025, the United States government demanded that TIP and other foreign militias be removed from Syria, but the Syrian transitional government stalled and argued that foreign fighters had to be treated with respect due to their role in overthrowing Assad.
+Finally, US President's envoy gave its blessing to a plan by Syria's new leadership to incorporate thousands of foreign jihadist former rebel fighters into the Syrian army.
+On 18 May, the Syrian branch of TIP was integrated into Syrian Army's 84th Division, a newly created unit which was largely recruited from foreign volunteers.
 The TIP ex-commander Abdulaziz Dawud Hudaberdi (alias "Zahid") was promoted to brigadier general in the Syrian military.